benjcunningham/subtitler/README.md

 ### Text Mining

 The package may also be useful for getting subtitles into a tidytext workflow.
 For example, [I previously reproduced](http://benjcunningham.org/2017/03/05/introducing-subtitler-0-1-0.html) part of [this article by Oliver Roeder of FiveThirtyEight](https://fivethirtyeight.com/features/complete-catalog-curses-deaths-quentin-tarantino-films/), cataloging all of the times someone swore in one of Quentin Tarantino's movies.
-The script below mirrors the analysis on the script of *The Wolf of Wall Street*.
+The script below mirrors the analysis on subtitles from *The Wolf of Wall Street*.

 ``` r
 df <- read_srt("The_Wolf_of_Wall_Street.srt")